majgis/change-log/README.md

 ### Add a minor entry:
 ```
-$ change-log minor "Addded a new feature" && cat CHANGELOG.md
+$ change-log minor "Added a new feature" && cat CHANGELOG.md
 # change-log Change Log

 All notable changes to this project will be documented in this file.